 We would, for example, expect companies that incorporate sustainability considerations into their business models to be less impacted by tightening climate regulations, and to be better positioned to capitalise on new policy developments aimed at promoting sustainability, such as economic stimulus packages that reward emissions reductions or climate action.

 Investors are also coming to recognise that companies can only deliver sustainable long-term growth if they manage the Earth’s resources prudently, treat their workers with respect and look after the natural environment in which they operate.
 At the same time, supportive government policy, new ESG regulations and rapid changes in consumer behaviour all have the potential to significantly impact the long-term profitability and potential performance of companies, with effects varying depending on those companies’ level of commitment to sustainability.

 Those companies that fail to grasp the need to operate more sustainably risk suffering reputational damage and lower profits.
 Their shares risk becoming less attractive to investors as a result, and they could be deemed to be at higher risk of default on any bonds that they issue.

-By considering financially material ESG factors, along with other factors, in their investment decisions, investors are able to take into account a wider range of financial and extra-financial risks, as well as identify opportunities.
-As a result, it may be expected that investing with sustainability considerations in mind can have an impact on financial returns.
+The integration of financially material ESG factors means taking a wider range of financial and extra-financial risks, and opportunities, into consideration when making investment decisions.
+As a result, it should be clear that investing with sustainability considerations in mind can have an impact on financial returns.

-While the exclusion of certain sectors deemed incompatible with a sustainable approach could lead to periods of short-term underperformance, in the longer term we would expect an appreciation of ESG factors to be positive for returns as the world transitions towards a more sustainable economy.
+While the exclusion of certain sectors deemed incompatible with a sustainable approach may lead to periods of short-term underperformance in some sustainable strategies, in the longer term we would expect an appreciation of ESG factors to be positive for returns as the world transitions towards a more sustainable economy.